Zireael26/karpathy-micrograd/README.md

 A minimal implementation of a neural network library inspired by [Andrej Karpathy's micrograd](https://github.com/karpathy/micrograd).
 This project implements automatic differentiation (backpropagation) and neural networks from scratch in Python.

+## iPython Notebook
+This project includes an iPython notebook for interactive development and exploration.
+You can run the notebook to experiment with the micrograd engine, visualize computational graphs, and test various neural network architectures.
+You can find the notebook in the `notebooks/` directory.
+It serves as a playground for understanding how the micrograd engine works, testing different operations, and visualizing the computational graphs.

+It is based on the original [micrograd tutorial by Andrej Karpathy](https://youtu.be/VMj-3S1tku0), which provides a step-by-step guide to building a simple autograd engine and neural network from scratch.

 ## 🎯 Project Overview

 Micrograd is a tiny Autograd engine that implements backpropagation over a dynamically built DAG (Directed Acyclic Graph).
 It's designed to be educational and help understand the internals of neural networks.